trottling/trottling/README_EN.md

 - 💻 I write mainly in Go, I am interested in networks, low-level automation and tool development
 - 🛡️ I worked as a Junior Golang developer at CyberOk for 10 months - I wrote scanners, finalized TLS, favicon, HTTP processing and other things in zgrab3
-- ⚙️ Before that and in parallel - 2 years of automation on BAS, writing Telegram bots, bypassing protection, parsing, integrating with API
+- ⚙️ Before that and in parallel - 2 years of automation on BAS and Python, writing Telegram bots, bypassing protection, parsing, integrating with API
-- 🧩 I made tools on PyQt/PySide, CLI tools, web services, parsers - everything that can be launched and that brings results
+- 🧩 I made soft on PyQt/PySide, CLI tools, web services, parsers - everything that can be launched and that brings results
 - 🛠️ I understand network protocols, I can read other people's code and fix bugs - even if no one wants to take them on
 - 🚀 Now I am looking for a full-time job (office/hybrid) in an adequate team that values development, not bureaucracy